rupalimayekar/UTA-Python-Challenge/HeroesOfPymoli/README.md

 # Heroes of Pymoli
-Below is the Analysis for their most recent fantasy game, Heroes of Pymoli.
+Below is the Analysis for a company's most recent fantasy game, Heroes of Pymoli.
+This Analysis is done using Python's Data Analytics library - Pandas

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, we generate a report that breaks down the game's purchasing data into meaningful insights.